potocpav/potocpav.github.io/_posts/2020-05-01-designing-a-gui-framework.markdown

 [^type_syntax]: `Widget a` in Haskell would be `Widget<T>` in C++.
 [^function_syntax]: The `a :: b` notation signifies that `a` has the type of `b`.
 Functions with multiple arguments are notated as `f :: a -> b -> c -> ...`, where the type after the last arrow is the return type.
 [^join]: We first `map` both widgets to the same type `Widget (Either a b)`, then we compose them with `alt`.
 In Purescript, it could be written as `join a b = alt (map Left a) (map Right b)`.
 [^nesting]: I haven't mentioned widgets nested in other widgets.
-This is not a thing we will abstract, because there are multiple possibilities of how things are nested.
+This is not a thing we will abstract, because there are multiple possibilities of how things can be nested.
 If a widget contains other widgets, it will take them as arguments during construction.
 [^widget_type]: The actual type is a bit more complicated: `Widget HTML T`.
 We can ignore `HTML`, as it just enables using multiple back-ends.
 [^conceptually]: Conceptually, but that would be a bit slow.
 The list is actually merged inside a single function.
 [^bind]: After syntax sugar expansion, the code is `bind (D.div' [...]) (\n -> counterWidget n)`, where `\n -> ...` is a lambda function.